Lucifer4255/affine-chatwoot-task/README.md

 docker compose up -d
 ```
 --
-if the clone fails to run the docker container clone the affine source code from https://github.com/Lucifer4255/AFFiNE#
+if the clone fails to run the docker container clone the affine source code from https://github.com/Lucifer4255/AFFiNE# or copy the .git file from source because the build works on submodules

 This will start:
 - ✅ AFFiNE (on `http://localhost:8080`)